Procon-system/system_managemnt_tool/README.md

 If changes aren’t reflected, rebuild the containers:

 docker compose up --build
+5.After making changes to the code:

+Run git pull to fetch the latest changes from the repository.
+Check for the .env file:

+If the .env file is not present, create it and add the environment variables.
+Rebuild Docker containers:

+Run the following commands to ensure the changes are reflected in the Docker containers: docker compose down docker compose up --build

+If no code changes have been made:

+To simply restart the application, run: docker compose up

 # Service_managemnt_tool description
 The service Management tool should be a platform were a Person is able to see move (move in Time by drag and drop) setup and distribute service Tasks from one or Multiple Machines.